briandonaghey21/LeetClue/README.md

 # LeetHint
-A chrome extension for generating LeetCode hints
+A popup ui chrome extension for generating LeetCode hints